Nabeel Qureshi (author): Cancer diagnosis and death

 On 30 August 2016, Qureshi announced that he was in the advanced stages of stomach cancer.
-He took to his Facebook page to inform fans and followers of his illness saying the prognosis was dismal.
-He wrote, "This is an announcement that I never expected to make, but God in His infinite and sovereign wisdom has chosen me for this refining, and I pray He will be glorified through my body and my spirit.
+He wrote on Facebook, "This is an announcement that I never expected to make, but God in His infinite and sovereign wisdom has chosen me for this refining, and I pray He will be glorified through my body and my spirit.
 My family and I have received the news that I have advanced stomach cancer, and the clinical prognosis is quite grim.
 Nonetheless, we are going to pursue healing aggressively, both medical and miraculous, relying on God and the fact that He is able to do immeasurably more than all we ask or imagine."

-On September 8, after having undergone several months of treatment, including the surgical removal of his stomach, Qureshi posted a video on social media that he had been placed on hospice care.
+On September 8, 2017, after having undergone several months of treatment, including the surgical removal of his stomach, Qureshi posted a video on social media that he had been placed on hospice care.
 In the same video, he encouraged followers to engage in respectful interfaith dialogue, saying, "As you consider my ministry, I hope it leaves a legacy of love, of peace, of truth, of caring for one another.
 That's my hope and my purpose behind this."
-During his illness, Qureshi was working on completing a Ph.D. in New Testament studies at the University of Oxford.
+During his illness, Qureshi was working on completing a DPhil in New Testament studies at the University of Oxford.
 He died of stomach cancer on September 16, 2017, at the age of 34.
-Two months later, Qureshi's father, a practicing Muslim, posted a video thanking Qureshi's followers for their support and prayers for the family following his death.
+Two months later, Qureshi's father, a practicing Ahmadi, posted a video thanking Qureshi's followers for their support and prayers for the family following his death.

-Featured dedication

-Nabeel was featured in a 2018 documentary, American Gospel.
-American Gospel was created in response to the Prosperity Gospel movement.
-The film was dedicated to him, since he died from cancer before it was completed.
-In the film, he discusses the importance of sharing the Good News of the Gospel with others.

-Author Mary Jo Sharp dedicated "Why I Still Believe: A Former Atheist's Reckoning With The Bad Reputation Christians Give A Good God" (published in 2019) to both her father, Robert Prall and her friend, Nabeel Qureshi.